Addressing the intersection of human needs, our homes, and the environment

 You will be at the forefront of the transition to highly efficient, highly durable, and more environmentally-compatible structures.

-- View a sample building science and technology 4-year plan
+- View a sample building science and technology 4-year plan - even year admit plan

 - Take courses and electives taught by internationally-recognized faculty